The 2021 fellowship application is now closed. Sign up for our newsletter if you would like to be notified when the 2022 application is open.

 Each Wild Gift group is unique, and we’ll adapt to meet each other’s personal goals in a safe, supportive environment while challenging ourselves daily in the mountains.
 The core group will consist of an experience guide, one or two Wild Gift facilitators, and five Wild Gift Fellows.

 Who will guide us?

-Wild Gift partners with Sun Valley Trekking, an established outfitter and guide service for over 40 years.
-SVT is responsible for all the trip logistics and safety.
+Wild Gift partners with Sun Valley Guides, an established outfitter and guide service for over 40 years.
+SVG is responsible for all the trip logistics and safety and will guide accepted fellows through selecting the gear and clothing appropriate for your trek.
 Guides are licensed and certified with extensive avalanche forecasting, rescue training, and years of teaching experience in the outdoors.